 The works in this exhibition explore the body's adaptability, resilience, and vulnerability, reflecting on how artists respond to its changing conditions.
 They also consider how bodily gestures can communicate meaning beyond words and causality, revealing the body's role in creating room for social and cultural expressions.
 At the same time, the exhibition examines how the flexibility in the concept of “body” challenges restrictions, disrupts imposed structures, and reclaims space, creating moments of resistance and liminal spaces.
 It further highlights the body's capacity to shape and be shaped by its surroundings, whether through movement, interaction, or technological extensions.

-The exhibition will feature works from several Indonesian and international artists such as Ed Ruscha, Josef Albers, Affandi, Ay Tjoe Christine, Kazuo Shiraga, Mark Grotjahn, Julian Opie, Pinaree Sanpitak, A.D.
-Pirous, Yayoi Kusama, Lee Bul, Sudjana Kerton, Ahmad Sadali, Lee Man Fong, and others.
+The exhibition will feature works from several Indonesian and international artists such as Ed Ruscha, Affandi, Ay Tjoe Christine, Kazuo Shiraga, Mark Grotjahn, Julian Opie, Pinaree Sanpitak, Yayoi Kusama, Lee Bul, Sudjana Kerton, S. Sudjojono, Lucio Fontana, and others.